PM Abe's ruling party eyes big gains in low-voltage Japan vote

 Voting began at 7 a.m.
-(5.00 p.m.
-ET) for an election that the premier has cast as a referendum on his “Abenomics” strategy to end deflation and generate growth.
+(2200 GMT) for an election that the premier has cast as a referendum on his “Abenomics” strategy to end deflation and generate growth.
 Media exit polls, which have proved reliable in the past, will come out at 8 p.m.
-(6.00 a.m.
-ET).
+(1100 GMT).

 Abe called the vote after just two years in office in a gamble originally seen as potentially costing his party seats.
 But media projections have said his long-dominant Liberal Democratic Party (LDP) could win more than 300 seats in the 475-member lower house, possibly its biggest victory since its founding nearly six decades ago.